Who Was Ebenezer Brigham?

 Written by Stalac-Tate

-Brigham seems a common name in southwest Wisconsin … travelers will notice Brigham Memorial Park, Brigham Township, Brigham Road and the like.
+Brigham seems a common name in southwest Wisconsin … travelers will notice Brigham County Park, Brigham Township, and more.
 Yet, where does this name originate?
 In 1789, Ebenezer Brigham was born to parents David and Martha in Shrewsbury, Worcester Co., Massachusetts.
 In May of 1818, at the age of 29, he journeyed west by raft, canoe, houseboat, and finally on foot from Shawnee town to St. Louis.
 Ebenezer made his way from St. Louis by horse, to a town called Galena in what is now northern Illinois.

 Settling in Blue Mounds in 1828, as the first white settler in Dane County, Ebenezer finally found his riches.
 He put up a building near the mines which became the first public house or tavern in town, known then as “Brigham’s Place.”
 It was never short of laborers or customers, so the tavern was usually kept by tenants.
 Brigham continued to expand, building an inn for his miners that became popular with travelers on the Old Military Road.
 His property was used as a trading post, stagecoach stop, and eventually Dane County’s first post office.
 Before Brigham, the only available food supply came all the way from Galena.